ecstayalive/SerialHelper/README.md

 - This project is based on another project,but it i forget where i see,so someday if you see this, contact me.

 ## Usage
 python SerialHelper.py

+Or Download the software

-## what it can do
+## what can it do

 ### Detect Serial Port Automatically
 ![Detect Serial](./picture/detect.gif)